Skip to main content

 • If the data type is an array or object, you need to use the message node to display the data.

-Let's say you want to create a chatbot that helps users book appointments.
+Let's say you want to create a AI-agent that helps users book appointments.
 You can use variables to store the user's preferred date and time for the appointment and use these variables later in the conversation.

 • Step 1: Collect user information

-Chatbot: Hi!
+AI-agent: Hi!
 When would you like to book your appointment?
 User: Next Friday

-Chatbot: Great!
+AI-agent: Great!
 What time works best for you?
 User: 3 PM

 • Step 2: Store information in variables